-The overall benefits of an intensive outpatient program in Dallas won’t end when the program does.
+The overall benefits of an intensive outpatient program in Houston won’t end when the program does.
 Before the individual officially graduates, an individual will work with their counselors in an attempt to come up with a plan for the future.
 For example, how will you avoid environments that trigger you, and how will you be able to stay clean when help is unavailable?

 Who are you able to call when you need support?
 Or how can you occupy your time productively when you are alone?
 Fully figuring out the answers to these questions will inspire you to write out a plan of action that can assist your sobriety that can last for the rest of your life.

-It is completely natural to be nervous before embarking on any life change, especially one as paramount as entering an intensive outpatient program in Dallas or the surrounding areas.
+It is completely natural to be nervous before embarking on any life change, especially one as paramount as entering an intensive outpatient program in Houston or the surrounding areas.
 However, if you’re able to not take things to heart and further open your mind up to all the possibilities, your life can transform for the better.
-If you believe that you might be a good candidate for an intensive outpatient program in Dallas, contact us today.
+If you believe that you might be a good candidate for an intensive outpatient program in Texas, contact us today.

 Dr. Allaire received his Bachelors of Science in Biology from the University of Houston, as Valedictorian of the College of Natural Sciences and Mathematics, and his Medical Doctorate from Baylor College of Medicine, where he served as Chief Resident.
 He is the medical monitor for the Physician Counseling Committee of the Harris County Medical Society and the Medical Director of Serenity House Detox.
 Dr. Allaire specializes in medically assisted detox cases, treating patients in recovery from addiction or other mental health disorders, the medical assessment and monitoring of patients with addictive disorders, medical care related to eating disorders and the medical treatment of patients with mental health conditions.